Blazam-App/docs.blazam.org/docsource/install/security.md

 ### Application Permissions
-In addition to folder permissions, the account used for updating, whether a domain admin or custom account, must be provided permissinos to be able to manage IIS sites or services on the web host.
+In addition to folder permissions, the account used for updating, whether a domain admin or custom account, must be provided permissions to be able to manage IIS sites or services on the web host.

 ## Encryption